dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlServerEndpoint/README.md

 # Description

 The `SqlEndpoint` DSC resource is used to create an endpoint.
-Currently it only supports creating a database mirror endpoint which can be used by, for example, AlwaysOn.
+Currently it only supports creating a database mirror endpoint.
+A database mirror endpoint can be used by AlwaysOn.

 >Note: The endpoint will be started after creation, but will not be enforced
 >unless the the parameter `State` is specified.